Turning

 I don't turn a lot of bowls each year, perhaps 12 to 15 at the most, and often they are small bowls that are never finished because they were used to test a tool or show a student how to turn a bowl.
 I seldom apply any decoration to a bowl, but occasionally I do get an urge to try something different.
 This story is about such an occasion.

 Nearly two years ago, I had rough-turned and cored a nice 10-inch maple bowl.
 I decided to finish it and do some form of decoration on it.
 The decision was to put a circle of 24 dots of contrasting wood on the top of the rim of the bowl.
 So, when I finished turning the bowl, I left the top of the rim wider than I normally would.
+(For the bowl-turning basics, see our ring bowl project or the Burmese blackwood bowl project.)

-This was shortly after I acquired one of Richard Benham’s Rim Chucks so I tried using the Rim Chuck to turn the foot of this rough turned bowl to fit my Nova Chuck with large jaws.
-The bowl was a bit warped on top and somewhat out of round; however, it fit nicely into the Rim Chuck so I could turn the foot to fit my chuck (see the photo) below.
+This was shortly after I acquired one of Richard Benham's Rim Chucks so I tried using the Rim Chuck to turn the foot of this rough turned bowl to fit my Nova Chuck with large jaws.
+The bowl was a bit warped on top and somewhat out of round; however, it fit nicely into the Rim Chuck so I could turn the foot to fit my chuck (see the photo below).

 I never trust any of the reverse-chucking devices completely and normally give additional support with my cup-shaped live center as shown in the photo.